eclipse-keypop/keypop-calypso-crypto-legacysam-java-api/README.md

 # keypop-calypso-crypto-legacysam-java-api
-Repository Eclipse Keypop project containing a Java implementation of Calypso Networks Association's reference Terminal Calypso Legacy SAM Crypto API
+Eclipse Keypop project repository containing a Java implementation of the 'Calypso Legacy SAM Crypto API' standardized by the Calypso Networks association for ticketing terminal processing smart card